39 All-Natural Pebble Garden Edging Ideas

 Line up your walkway with grey pebbles to reduce soil erosion and provide more texture in hardscaping.

-There are various types of pebbles to choose from.
+There are different kinds of pebbles you can choose from:

 Granite pebbles

-These are usually red and pink and have varying shades of these two colors.
+These pebbles are usually red and pink.
+They come in different shades of these colors.

 Marble pebbles